Back to blog

 • scalable architecture

-If you are building high-performance websites and portals, explore: Web Applications Services
+If you are building high-performance websites and portals, explore the web application service.

 Traditional CMS vs Headless CMS (Simple Comparison)